 callbackfn is called with four arguments: the previousValue (or value from the previous call to callbackfn), the currentValue (value of the current element), the currentIndex, and the object being traversed.
 The first time the function is called, the previousValue and currentValue can be one of two values.
 If an initialValue was provided in the call to reduceRight, then previousValue will be equal to initialValue and currentValue will be equal to the last value in the array.
-If no initialValue was provided, then previousValue will be equal to the second-to-last value.
+If no initialValue was provided, then previousValue will be equal to the last value in the array and currentValue will be equal to the second-to-last value.
 It is a TypeError if the array contains no elements and initialValue is not provided.